patrickbryantlab/patrickbryantlab.github.io/research.md

 <br>
 <br>
 We aim to create a universal molecular framework, where any molecule can be predicted.
-We are deploying the technology we develop and **test it in the lab** to create new molecular functions.
+We are deploying the technology we develop and **test it in the lab** to create new molecular functions to improve diagnostics and treat diseases such as **cancer**.
 <br>
 <br>